Now it’s time for my own rescue story, my first cat, and how I came to fill my life with cats after her.

 But I was by no means ready to give up on the presence of an animal in my life.
 I had been horribly hurt, one of those childhood hurts that remains and with time turns into a lesson.
 Still, the memory of the pain was not as strong as the memory of Rusty and Tiger sleeping in my lap, their fur against my hands, the dream come true of their purr in my ear at night, watching them play for hours filled with unbelieving joy that they were in my life, they were mine, even for the brief time they had shared it.
 I longed for it again.
 It would take much more than two losses to overshadow the joy.

-Two months later, after I had repeatedly asked when we were going to get the other kitten, my parents decided to give it another try.
+Getting a pet was totally out of character for my parents, and looking back I have no idea who made the kitten decision or why, but later in life I was pretty sure my parents had decided against replacing the kitten one more time.
+Two months went by, and after I had repeatedly asked when we were going to get the other kitten, my parents decided to give it another try.

-They took me to the shelter this time, and it was my first experience with the pressing overabundance of animals, dogs barking, cats yowling, the smell of urine and the sight of concrete and cages that had been hosed down.
+They took me to the shelter this time, the Western Pennsylvania Humane Society as it was in 1970, and it was my first experience with the pressing overabundance of animals, dogs barking, cats yowling, the smell of urine and the sight of concrete and cages that had been hosed down.
 I crept past them all, really fearful at the strangeness of it all but keeping my eyes locked on the cat cages knowing one of those kittens or cats would go home with me.

 Because it was winter she was indoors with me until spring came and she was a little bigger, but she went into heat in May when she was only five months old.
 In those days cats weren’t spayed until they were six months old, or even older, and with my brother and me always running in and out and my father leaving for work in the bakery at night it was impossible to keep a determined cat in her first heat in the house.